SalesforceLabs/OrgCheck/packages/orgcheck-sfdx-plugin/messages/global.md

   sf check global-view --target-org MyOrg --csv-file /tmp/results.csv
 - Check the Global View of the org and export the result as a JSON file sf check global-view --target-org MyOrg --json-file /tmp/results.json

+# check.run-all-tests.summary
+Run all tests in the org using Org Check command line

+# check.run-all-tests.description
+Run all tests in the org using Org Check command line before calling `check apex-classes`

+# check.run-all-tests.examples
+- Run all tests in the org
+  sf check run-all-tests --target-org MyOrg

+# check.clear-all-cache.summary
+Clear all local cache items for this org

+# check.clear-all-cache.description
+Clear all local cache items for this org

+# check.clear-all-cache.examples
+- Clear all cache items for this org sf check clear--all-cache --target-org MyOrg